mnylen/pig/README.md

 ### Other properties

 * `workdir` sets the working directory
 * `environment` can be used for setting environment variables.
-Expects an Object with variable names as keys and values as values
+Expects an Object with variable names as keys and values as values (to substitute runtime environment variables, use `$varname` syntax)